rocreguant/fifa-players-database/README.md

 * data-parsing-players.py: Retrieve all the players
 * post-processing.py: Gets the players and orders them by club
-* test1.ipynb: is where I did all the magic in a visual interface
+* crawl-lineup-score.py: Gets the score and the starting lineup